easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 @anchor hemorrhage-validation
-@insert ./validation/markdown/Hemorrhage.md
+@insert ./validation/markdown/HemorrhageValidation.md

 ### Pericardial Effusion
 The pericardial effusion scenario has a chronic effusion applied to the patient with a volume accumulation on the pericardium of 500 milliliters.
 There is a decrease in stroke volume, arterial pressures, and cardiac output.
 This is due to increasing intrapericardial pressure leading to a reduction in end diastolic volume.
 The validation trends somewhat follow this same behavior.
 Pericardial effusion can also be applied as an action and the action and condition can be applied to show a worsening of the chronic condition.

 <br><center>
-*Table 22.
-Validation matrix for a chronic case of pericardial effusion.
+*@tabledef {PericardialEffusionChronic} Validation matrix for a chronic case of pericardial effusion.
 The table shows the engine output compared to key hemodynamic parameters.*
 </center>
 |	Segment	|	Notes		|	Sampled Scenario Time (s)	|	Heart Rate (/min)	|	Systolic Pressure (mmHg)	|	Diastolic Pressure (mmHg)	|	Cardiac Output (mL/min)	|	Heart Stroke Volume (mL)	|	Pericardium Pressure (mmHg)	|	Pericardium Volume (mL)	|	Pulmonary Capillaries Wedge Pressure (mmHg)	|	Oxygen Saturation	|
 |	------------------------	|	------------------------	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|